Bob Boyd (basketball)

 William Robert Boyd (June 7, 1930 – January 14, 2015) was an American collegiate men's basketball coach who was head coach at Seattle University, the University of Southern California (USC) and Mississippi State University.

+Playing career & high school coaching

 Boyd had a long association with the University of Southern California's men's basketball, first as a player and then as its head coach.
 The 3-year letterman (1950–52) was USC's most valuable player as a senior in 1952.
+Boyd then began his coaching career, first for five years in the high school ranks (at El Segundo, California and Alhambra, California).

+College coach

-Boyd then began his coaching career, first for five years in the high school ranks (at El Segundo, California and Alhambra, California), then for six years at the junior college level at Santa Ana College (his 1959 team finished second at the state tournament) and then collegiately, first at Seattle University, where Boyd went 41–13 in 2 seasons (1964–65).
+For six years, Boyd coached men's basketball at the junior college level at Santa Ana College (his 1959 team finished second at the state tournament).
+Later, he joined the college ranks, first at Seattle University, where Boyd went 41–13 in 2 seasons (1963–65).